Acasă > Experiences > Outdoor experiences > Prahova Jewels I – Churches, Mansions, Museums and Wineries Our recommendations

-Our recommendations:Bellu Mansion, Jercălăi Monastery, Museum of the Stone, Tohani Winery
+Bellu Manor, Jercălăi Monastery, Museum of the Stone, Tohani Wine cellar

-Half-day trip: round trip, approx. 125 km
+(half-day trip: round trip, approx. 125 km)

 From here, we recommend you go to Sângeru.
 In just half an hour, you will cover the 20 km and reach the Museum of the Stone.

-The center of the earth for the late poet Lucian Avramescu, owner and initiator of this museum, Sângeru is his native village.
-This fascinating place is an expression of the deep connection that the poet felt with the stone.
-The museum stretches over the entire property, both outside and inside.
+Sângeru was the native village for the late poet Lucian Avramescu, owner and initiator of this museum, and it was also the centre of his universe.
+This fascinating place is an expression of the deep connection that the poet felt with stone.
+The museum stretches over the entire property, both on the outside and on the inside.
 It includes over 3,000 works in stone, made by rural artists or nature, placed inside the house and in three consecutive yards.
-The children will enjoy visiting a mini-farm with chickens, peacocks, a ram called Burebista, Cameroonian goats, a pony and others.
+Children will surely enjoy a visit of the mini-farm, with chickens, peacocks, a ram called Burebista, Cameroonian goats, a pony and others.

 Subscribe to our newsletter